-LDS founder, Joseph Smith, claimed to have found a set of gold plates with a mysterious text near his home in New York.
-He was inspired by God to translate this text, which he called “reformed Egyptian,” into English, and he published the book in 1830.
-An angel called Moroni showed him where the texts were and how to translate them with the use of “seer stones.”
-After translating the material, Smith returned the plates to Moroni.
+Joseph Smith, the founder of The Church of Jesus Christ of Latter-day Saints, indicated that he found a set of engraved metal plates near his home in upper-state New York.
+He was led to these plates by an angel named Moroni, who is said to have been the very individual who, when mortal, had buried the plates.
+Smith was inspired by God to translate this ancient text, which was written in a language referred to as “reformed Egyptian” (Mormon 9:32).
+He did so, utilizing an ancient Urim and Thummim which was buried alongside of the plates.
+Smith published the book in 1830 and, after translating the material, he returned the plates to Moroni.
 The account of Smith’s encounter with Moroni and the discovery of the texts is included in the introductory pages of the Book of Mormon.
 Joseph Smith referred to the book as “the keystone of our religion.”

 The Book of Mormon is composed of fifteen books, each divided into chapters and verses much like the Bible is.
 The text includes the account of an ancient prophet named Mormon, who lived in the 5th century A.D., and who gathered more than a thousand years of records, abridging them into what is now known as The Book of Mormon (Mormon 6.6).
 Moroni, who led Smith to the plates, was the son Mormon (Mormon 6.11).
 He was also the last of the prophets mentioned in the Book of Mormon.